wilsonmar/wilsonmar.github.io/_posts/2021-06-05-azure-devops.md

    * Instrument server-side web application code with Application Insights - 34 min
    * Monitor cloud resources - 40 min
    * React to state changes in your Azure services by using Event Grid - 33 min
-   * Design a holistic monitoring strategy on Azure - 57 min
+   * Design a holistic monitoring oy on Azure - 57 min

    * Introduction to GitHub - 1 hr 12 min
    * Migrate your repository by using GitHub best practices - 43 min